gorums/music-mcp-rules/docs/CONTRIBUTING.md

-# Contributing to Music Collection MCP Server
+# Contributing to Music Collection MCP Server with Album Type Classification

 ## Welcome Contributors! 🎵

 Thank you for your interest in contributing to the Music Collection MCP Server!
-This project aims to provide an intelligent, file-system-based music collection management system through the Model Context Protocol.
+This project aims to provide an intelligent, file-system-based music collection management system through the Model Context Protocol, featuring advanced album type classification and folder structure analysis.
 We welcome contributions of all kinds, from bug fixes to new features.

 ## Table of Contents